mer-hybris/hadk.sailfishos.org/setupsdk.rst

   create or update local RPM repositories
 * **zip** is needed to pack the final updater package into an .zip file

-You can install those tools with the following command:
+The latest SDK tarballs should include these but if not you can install those tools with the following command:

 .. code-block:: console